SSHpectator/CORS/README.md

 # CORS
 > This tool extract all the **response** **headers** from a website, it also retrieves all the information available using the **WHOAMI** **API** and finally it analyze automatically the CORS's Headers
 > found to find **risky** ones or **broken** CORS policy.

+### Note
+It works with .com domain, if you want to scan other type of domain (.es,.it, .fr ecct...) you have to obtain the WHOAMI PREMIUM API.

 ---
 ## Installation Process
 ``